IABTechLab/uid2docs/api/v2/guides/dsp-guide.md

 ### How long should the DSP keep the opt-out list?
 At least for 30 days.

-### Is the UID of the user who has opted out encrypted when it is sent to the optout endpoint as an identity parameter?
+### Is the UID of the user who has opted out encrypted when it is sent to the opt-out endpoint as an identity parameter?

-No. It will be an unencrypted, raw UID2.
+No. It will be an unencrypted (raw) UID2.

+### What request type do  opt-outs use?

+Typically GET requests, but different DSPs may use different types.

+### How strict are the requirements for honoring opt-outs?

+Opt-outs must be always respected.
+It may take some time for an opt-out request to propagate through the system during which time it is expected that some bids may not honor the opt-out.

+### How many decryption keys may be present in memory at any point?

+There may be thousands of decryption keys present in teh system at any given point.